Bone Collector | Fully Loaded Turkey Calling Guide

 Diaphragm calls are obviously one of the most realistic and most advantageous calls on the market.
 A mouth or Diaphragm call is made by stretching latex or a reed across a shaped frame in a plastic skirt.
 Placing the mouth call horseshoe out on the roof of your mouth and blowing air across will give you your sound.
 Using differing pressure of air, and your tongue, along with saying some words, you will start to differentiate calls such as yelps, cutes, clucks, and purrs.

 Again, whether you are at the beginning, intermediate, or advanced level of calling, you could always use some extra tips and practice.
 When you begin to use a mouth call, you will quickly learn there is much more you can do than simply blow some air.
-While you might be limited to 1-3 different variations depending on whether you are using the Switchblade 3-1 Box Call or the Dual Threat Glass and Slate Turkey Pot Call, a mouth call is seemingly an endless amount of variations all depending on how you use your air and mouth.
+While you might be limited to different variations depending on whether you are using the Bone Collector Death Valley box call or the Bone Collector Lonesome Lady pot call, a mouth call is seemingly an endless amount of variations all depending on how you use your air and mouth.

 Besides you, there are numerous types of diaphragm calls, from easier clean doubles, to cut triple reeds, and different thickness of the reeds themselves, and they can all produce another entire set of unique sounds.